matildeec/ProLiFIC/README.md

 ## Overview

-**ProLiFIC (Procedural Lawmaking Flow in Italian Chambers)** is a comprehensive dataset documenting the Italian legislative process from 1987 to 2023.
+**ProLiFIC (Procedural Lawmaking Flow in Italian Chambers)** is a comprehensive dataset documenting the Italian legislative process from 1987 to 2022, spanning from **Legislature X (1987–1992)** to **Legislature XVIII (2018–2022)**.

 Developed to support **Process Mining (PM)** analyses in legal settings, ProLiFIC converts unstructured legislative records into structured, machine-readable event logs.

 While PM has traditionally been used in business and industrial contexts, its application to social and legal systems has grown—limited mainly by the scarcity of suitable data.
-ProLiFIC fills this gap, providing a large-scale, reproducible benchmark for legal process mining and interdisciplinary research at the intersection of law, data science, and governance.
+ProLiFIC fills this gap, providing a large-scale, reproducible benchmark for legal process mining and interdisciplinary research at the intersection of **law, data science**, and **governance**.

 ## Repository Contents